 Above all else, I spend some time to line up kart brands that I’ve come to trust.
 In my experience, the best ones out there for helmets without a shadow of a doubt are Bell, Arai and Stilo.
 At some time or other I’ve had gear from these manufacturers and they haven’t let me down.

 Doing your research is a huge part of how you can find a trusted helmet.
-I personally spend a lot of time on Reddit, stalking the varied go-kart and karting sub-forums to learn from the experiences of others.
+I personally spend a lot of time on Reddit, stalking the various karting sub-forums to learn from the experiences of others.

 The biggest thing you need to look for specifically when choosing a helmet is the SNELL rating.
 Without a certification from the SNELL foundation, you won’t be able to wear the helmet for racing!

 And even then, there are different helmets for different purposes within motorsports.
 In karting, you want to choose K-rated helmets, or SA-rated helmets to ensure that you won’t be held back by your choice.
-M-rated helmets are sometimes acceptable, but are primarily used for motorcycle racing… not the best for karting.
+M-rated helmets are sometimes acceptable, but are primarily used for motorcycle racing, and are not the best for karting.

 I’d also suggest not to get too hung-up on your budget as a solid, unshifting figure.
-Sometimes, an extra $50 or $80 can get you something way better in terms of quality, features and longevity (not to mention safety), so it becomes worth that extra spend at the time.
+Sometimes an extra $50 or $80 can get you something way better in terms of quality, features and durability (not to mention safety), so it becomes worth that extra spend for additional peace of mind.

 What To Look For In Karting Helmets

-As far as key features and things to look for in a karting helmet, here’s a quick list:
+The key features to look for in karting helmets are:

 - Wide eyeport